kyledj/slackkb/README.md

 `-ignore=ignore.txt`

-Specify the path to a list of systems which should be ignored.
+Specify the path to a newline-delimited list of system IDs which should be ignored.
 These were included for our case to ignore BRAVE home system spam.
 An example of the SQL used to query the static DB for these systems is included in `getignored.sql`

 Note that kills over 1 billion isk (if zkb provides the value) will be included regardless of ignore status, because those are awesome.